Meet the Russian partisans fighting back against Putin’s regime

-BOAK is a Russian anarcho-communist collective inside Russia that have taken up arms and have organised a string of sabotage attacks that target government buildings and lay bombs on train tracks.
+BOAK is a Russian anarcho-communist collective inside Russia that has taken up arms and has organised a string of sabotage attacks that target government buildings and place bombs on railway tracks.

 Made up of young, educated Russians determined to overthrow Russian President Vladimir Putin, BOAK is fighting against his illegal invasion of Ukraine.

 “We think that persons who are responsible for killing or torturing people deserve death.
-Because killing them means they can’t harm good people any more,” an anonymous representative BOAK told bne IntelliNews in an exclusive interview.
+Because killing them means they can’t harm good people any more,” an anonymous representative of BOAK told bne IntelliNews in an exclusive interview.

 “But we have strong moral principles.
-We are strongly against “random victims”, we always plan our attacks in such a manner, to make this possibility as small as possible,” the spokesman added.
+We are strongly against “random victims”; we always plan our attacks in such a manner to make this possibility as small as possible,” the spokesman added.

-Railroad in Russia blown up by BOAK
+Railway in Russia blown up by BOAK

-Low profile and almost entirely ignored by the Russian state-controlled media, the existence of Russia’s anti-government partisan groups have been thrown into high profile by the drone strike on the Kremlin on May 3.
+Low profile and almost entirely ignored by the Russian state-controlled media, the existence of Russia’s anti-government partisan groups has suddenly gained a high profile by the drone strike on the Kremlin on May 3.

-Mykhailo Podolyak, advisor to the head of Ukraine's Presidential Office, blamed “local resistance forces” for the attempted assassination of president Vladimir Putin.
+Mykhailo Podolyak, advisor to the head of Ukraine's Presidential Office, blamed “local resistance forces” for the attempted assassination of President Vladimir Putin.
 Ilya Ponomarev, a Russian opposition politician living in exile in Kyiv, made the same claim in an interview with CNN, attributing the attack to “Russian partisans” active in Russia.

-Podolyak pointed out that low-tech drones can be brought from any “military store” and denied Kyiv’s involvement in the May 3 strike, instead pointing to “guerrilla activities” of Russian partisan groups.
+Podolyak pointed out that low-tech drones can be brought from any “military store”, and denied Kyiv’s involvement in the May 3 strike, instead pointing to “guerrilla activities” of Russian partisan groups.

-Ukraine’s president Volodymyr Zelenskiy gave a particularly clear denial of Ukraine’s involvement in the attack: "We don't attack Putin or Moscow.
+Ukraine’s President Volodymyr Zelenskiy gave a particularly clear denial of Ukraine’s involvement in the attack: "We don't attack Putin or Moscow.
 We fight on our territory.
 We are defending our villages and cities," he said, speaking during a visit to Finland on the same day.

 No one has claimed responsibility for the May 3 drone strike and some experts speculate it could be a false flag operation by Russia’s own Federal Security Service (FSB) to boost recruitment into the army or prepare the ground for a new escalation in the war.
 But at the same time Moscow has warned of an "unprecedented" wave of sabotage coming from Ukraine, Russia’s own partisan groups operating within Russia are growing more active.
 The Kremlin could soon find itself facing down radical resistance movements that are taking up arms.